 Respecting and improving the soil structure - we ought to test our soil more often (RHS members can access a soil analysis service).
 In general, in the green area, we will try to mulch on top of clearer soil and let worms do the hard work rather than deep digging.

-We'd like to enhance the mycorhizi in the soil by using Rootmore (or similar sources).
+We'd tried out enhancing the mycorhizi in the soil by using Rootmore (or similar sources).

 Sourcing materials locally where possible and trying to support independent suppliers.
 We try to grow our own plants from seed or propagation or buy plants from local nurseries - unless we are seduced by low-cost plant offers from the big chains.

 Choosing hand tools rather than electric or petrol-powered ones where possible.

 Preparing the narrow beds, kneeling down and with hand forks, was surprisingly popular because you can chat while you do it.

 Tolerating untidiness - wildlife likes it (and some of us find this very easy...)

 Sourcing used and waste materials and tools, up-cycling and sharing what we don't need or use.

 Starting a tool library to share with other groups (see our wishlist).
 As part of an RHS grant, we have been given lots of wonderful Bulldog tools, including for children to use.